intershop/intershop-pwa/docs/guides/migrations.md

 The deprecated `customized-copy` schematic for copying components and replacing all usages was removed.

-We introduced a build variable `SSR` that is now used for all checks if the application is running in SSR or Browser context.
+We introduced a build variable `SSR` that is now used for all checks if the application is running in SSR or browser context.
 We no longer use the verbose way of injecting the `PLATFORM_ID` and check it with the methods `isPlatformBrowser` or `isPlatformServer`.
 This way still works but it is discouraged by a new ESLint rule that suggests using the new `SSR` variable instead.
 So running `npm run lint` will help finding custom code that still relies on the platform checks.

-To support, e.g., special characters in e-mail addresses with newer versions of ICM (7.10.38.x), like `+`, double encoding of resource ids in the REST API calls is necessary.
+To support, e.g., special characters in e-mail addresses with newer versions of ICM (7.10.38.x), like `+`, double encoding of resource IDs in the REST API calls is necessary.
 With the method `encodeResourceID` we provide a central place that implements the fitting resource encoding.
 In the PWA this was applied to all user logins in REST API calls.
-For project customizations the usage of the native `encodeURIComponent` functionality should be replaced with `encodeResourceID` for user logins in REST calls as well.
+For project customizations, the usage of the native `encodeURIComponent` functionality should be replaced with `encodeResourceID` for user logins in REST calls as well.

 The `footer.content` localization key was replaced for most of its content by a CMS manageable content include `include.footer.content.pagelet2-Include` that is available from ICM 7.10.38.9-LTS.

 For better Search Engine Optimization the route formate and route handling for products, categories, and content pages has been reworked.
-All these routes now contain hierarchies and have different id markers.
+All these routes now contain hierarchies and have different ID markers.
 For categories it was changed from `cat` to `ctg` and for products from `sku`to `prd`.
-This way, it is intended to have less conflicts and limitations with potential category/product ids, e.g., 'cats' or 'skunks'.
+This way, it is intended to have less conflicts and limitations with potential category/product IDs, e.g., 'cats' or 'skunks'.

-To improve the support of large baskets we update the ngrx store immediately after adding, updating and deleting basket items now.
+To improve the support of large baskets we update the ngrx store immediately after adding, updating, and deleting basket items now.
 Therefore, we had to change the return values of the corresponding basket service functions as well as the payload of the success actions.
 We also limited the number of displayed line items in the mini basket and introduced a paging bar on the basket page to speed up the rendering of these components.